JonathanMEdwards/subtext10/doc/language.md

 ### Iterating

 A `for-all` block will evaluate a `do` block on each item of an array in order, resulting in an unsorted array of the results.
 The block cannot be conditional.
-This is like the traditional 'map’ combinator.
+This is like the _map_ function of functional programming languages.

+A `such-that` block will remove from the source array any items which the following conditional block rejects.
+The result will be the same type as the source and maintain its sorting.
+This is like the _filter_ function of functional programming languages.

+`all?` and `all!` are like `such-that` except that if one of the array items is rejected they will reject or crash respectively. `none?` and `none!` check that all of the items are rejected.
+Both `all` and `none` result in the source array if they succeed.

+> `all?` could be a shortcut for checking that

 A `for-all?` or `for-all!` takes a conditional block and either checks or asserts that every item is accepted.
 A `query` will transform only the items accepted by a (possibly) conditional block.
 This is like a combination of the traditional 'map' and 'filter’ combinators.
 A `for-none?` block rejects if the code block accepts any item, otherwise resulting in the input array.
 For example:

 ```
 test {